Josh-Reimer/chromedome-exentsion/README.md

-# /ChromeDome - the useless extension that counts your open tabs
+# ChromeDome - the useless extension that counts your open tabs

 # How to use
 ```